 - Keep recoverable logs of the consent preferences of your users.

-The main features of your GDPR cookie compliance plan will be your cookie policy, your cookie consent banner, and your cookie consent management plan.
+The main features of your GDPR cookie strategy will be your cookie policy, your cookie consent banner, and your cookie consent management plan.

-Cookie consent is a key part of your GDPR compliance plan, but what exactly is it?
-GDPR cookie consent is clear, specific, and freely given consent to all cookies, or to specific categories of cookies.
+So, GDPR cookie consent is fundamental to your GDPR compliance plan.
+But what is cookie consent?
+It’s defined as clear, specific, and freely given consent to all cookies or to specific categories of cookies.

 This consent relies on two fundamental components: